Carrying His Cross

 egan to teach them that the Son of Man must suffer many things and be rejected by the Elders and the High Priests and the Scribes and be killed, and after three days, he would rise.”
 In response, Peter took him aside and “reproved him.”

-In response, Jesus “turned around, looked at his disciples,” and rebuked the Devil.
+Jesus “turned around, looked at his disciples,” and rebuked the Devil.
 Although Peter said the words, the rebuke was for the benefit of all twelve disciples since he had voiced what they all thought.
 Furthermore, he recognized that Peter’s words originated from Satan.

 • Surely he has borne our griefs and carried our sorrows, yet we esteemed him stricken, smitten of God, and afflicted.
 But he was wounded for our transgressions, he was bruised for our iniquities, and the chastisement of our peace was upon him, and with his stripes, we are healed” - (Isaiah 53:4-6).

 Thus, he called his followers to deny themselves, “take up the cross,” and follow him no matter where it leads.
-“Whoever would save his life will lose it, and whoever will lose his life for my sake will save it.”
+“Whoever would save his life will lose it, and whoever will lose his life for my sake will save it.

 Jesus identified himself with Isaiah’s ‘Suffering Servant’ and the “Son of Man” portrayed in the Book of Daniel.
-The former illustrated his suffering and death for his people, the latter his arrival in glory at the end of the age.
-Both images are necessary for understanding his identity and mission.
-While glory will come, it does NOT precede suffering, and death, but only comes afterward.
+The former illustrated his suffering and death for his people, the latter his arrival in glory at the end of the age when he would gather his elect and judge the nations.

 RELATED POSTS: